 The reason reopening is gradual is because coronavirus has not gone away.
-There is much less virus in the community than in March, April and May 2020.
 Care homes are now getting more help than they were with personal protective equipment and regular testing for residents and staff.
 The impact on people with dementia and their families of not having visitors for so long has also become clearer.

 The measures to protect against the virus, together with the government guidance, have made it easier for homes to cautiously begin to accept visitors.
 Decisions about whether a particular care home can now allow visits will be made by local authority public health staff and the home manager.

 For more about how they make these decisions about opening (or not), see our advice on keeping in touch with a person with dementia in a care home.